EOUSdigital/Loop-Focused-Logic/README.md

 FOR properties in exampleObj
     SET value equal to exampleObj
     SET type equal to typeof value
-    IF type strictly equal to string
+    IF type is strictly equal to string
         Increment stringCount
     IF type strictly equal to
         Increment numberCount